margo/specification/system-design/specification/margo-management-interface/api-requirements-and-security.md

 #### API Port Details

 This API is designed to minimize the ports required on the customer's infrastructure to enable cloud to edge communication.
-    -The API MUST ONLY utilize port 443 for it's traffic.
+    -The API MUST ONLY utilize port 443 for its traffic.

 #### Unique Identifiers